Which of the following animals can be found on the Galápagos Isla... | Channels for Pearson+

 1

-Step 1: Begin by understanding the unique biodiversity of the Galápagos Islands, which are known for their endemic species and distinct ecosystems shaped by isolation and evolutionary processes.
+Step 1: Understand the context of the question.
+The Galápagos Islands are a unique ecosystem located in the Pacific Ocean, known for their endemic species that evolved in isolation.

-Step 2: Recognize that the Galápagos Islands are located in the Pacific Ocean near Ecuador, and their fauna is adapted to the island environment, including marine and terrestrial species.
+Step 2: Review the list of animals provided in the question: Bengal tiger, Marine iguana, Kangaroo, and Polar bear.
+Consider which species are native to the Galápagos Islands.

-Step 3: Evaluate the options provided in the question.
-Elephants, ostriches, and yaks are not native to the Galápagos Islands.
-Elephants are large terrestrial mammals found in Africa and Asia, ostriches are flightless birds native to Africa, and yaks are bovines found in Central Asia.
+Step 3: Recall that the Galápagos Islands are home to species adapted to their specific environment, such as the Marine iguana, which is endemic to the islands and has evolved to feed on algae in the ocean.

-Step 4: Identify that sea lions are marine mammals commonly found on the Galápagos Islands.
-They are well-adapted to the coastal environment and are a prominent species in the region.
+Step 4: Eliminate the other options based on their natural habitats.
+Bengal tigers are native to Asia, kangaroos are native to Australia, and polar bears are native to Arctic regions.
+None of these animals are found on the Galápagos Islands.

-Step 5: Conclude that the correct answer is sea lions, as they are native to the Galápagos Islands and play a significant role in the island's ecosystem.
+Step 5: Conclude that the Marine iguana is the correct answer, as it is the only species listed that is native to the Galápagos Islands.

 Watch next